Nonlinear functional regression by functional deep neural network with kernel embedding: Approximation Results

-where $\tilde c_5, \tilde{c}_6, c_7$ are positive constants, with $c_7> \left(\frac{d}{3e}\right)^{\frac{d}{d+1}}$. \end{theorem}
+where $\tilde c_5, \tilde{c}_6, c_6, c_7$ are positive constants, with $c_7> \left(\frac{d}{3e}\right)^{\frac{d}{d+1}}$. \end{theorem}

-Note that even though the proof technique utilized in this result seems to be simpler than that in Theorem \ref{approxrate1}.
-However, it cannot be directly applied to prove Theorem \ref{approxrate1}, since it only works for the cases where Sobolev spaces $W_2^\alpha(\Omega)$ are RKHSs, which is true if and only if $\alpha>\frac{d}{2}$ \cite{berlinet2011reproducing}.
+It is essential to highlight that although the proof technique employed for this result may seem more straightforward than that used in Theorem \ref{approxrate1}, it cannot be directly applied to prove Theorem \ref{approxrate1}.
+This restriction occurs because this proof technique is applicable only when Sobolev spaces $W_2^\alpha(\Omega)$ are RKHSs, which is true if and only if $\alpha > \frac{d}{2}$ \citep[Theorem 121]{berlinet2011reproducing}.